Skip to content

 The procedure of adding a new user to database looks like this:

 Look good, isn’t it?
-But what if we’ve got two web page users who just want to have the same login?
-AR objects would do it this way:
+But what if we’ve got two web page users, who just want to have the same login?
+Active Record objects would do it this way:

 I can see only two ways of improving that without the unique index: